Spirit of America Bookstore

 • 1948 July 10: Aaron 'Bunny' Lapin of St. Louis, Missouri put whipped cream in a spray can, marketed it as "Reddi Wip".

-• 1948 July 20: Grand opening of the the Chicago Railroad Fair, which ran during the Summers of 1948 and 1949. { RL's fansiteentry at Wikipedia }
+• 1948 July 20: Grand opening of the Chicago Railroad Fair, which ran during the Summers of 1948 and 1949. { RL's fansiteentry at Wikipedia }

 • 1948 July 26: President Truman issued Executive Order 9981, which abolished racial discrimination in the United States Armed Forces.